TomNisbet/Simple8085/docs/_docs/100-design.md

 * The E85 has timers and IO ports in the 8155 and 8355 that are used by the monitor to do single step.
 The S85's Monitor initialization code for this hardware was removed.
 * The E85 has hardware support for RS232 via the SOD and SID pins.
 Computers with RS232 serial ports are getting rare, so the S85 connects the SID and SOD pins to an FTDI board to convert the serial to USB instead.
 This simplified the hardware and eliminated the need for the negative 8 volt supply used on the E85.
 No software changes were needed for this.

-## Development and Additional Tools

-To get the original Netronics software running on a new platform, several additional tools were developed.
-The complete project consisted of the following:

-* Create a software-compatible 8085  computer
-* Extract the contents of the original ROMs by booting the Explorer, using the Monitor to dump the ROMs, and capturing the terminal output.
-* The ROM content, plus the symbol table from the Monitor Source Listing, was fed into the [DASMx disassembler](http://myweb.tiscali.co.uk/pclare/DASMx/) to create a Monitor ROM source that could be modified to account for some small hardware differences between the two systems.
-* The modified Monitor was re-assembled with a [new cross assembler](https://github.com/TomNisbet/asm85) that was written for this project.
-* The new Monitor binary image and the original Basic ROM image were burned into the EEPROM using [TommyPROM - an Arduino-based EEPROM reader/writer](https://github.com/TomNisbet/TommyPROM) that was created for this project.

 ## Memory addressing and reset-mode flip-flop

 The memory addressing hardware should be trivial.
 With 32K ROM and 32K RAM, it could be as simple as running _A15_ to the ROM Chip Enable and inverted _A15_ to the RAM Chip Enable.
 The would put the ROM at 0000-7FFF and the RAM at 8000-FFFF.
 The complication arises from the reset condition.